diyanaco/TAJMA_OUM/README.md

 ```
 oum\Scripts\activate
 ```
-- In the visual code terminal terminal
+- In the visual code terminal
 ```
 flask run
 ```